Energy in Common: Carbon offsets

 EIC creates carbon offsets from emission reductions that have occurred over the loan term and only once the loan term has finished.
 In this way, lenders and those that make donations to retire carbon credits can be sure that all emission reductions have already happened.

 They do this by providing a detailed questionnaires before, during and after the loan, and in-depth field surveys conducted by both by EIC and independent auditing firms in order to sell the carbon offsets.
 The particularly clever part is that loaners may then buy the carbon credits and get a tax credit from EIC.

 Nanoloans

-In order to overcome the initial investment barrier that many people have when considering microfinance EIC developed the "Nanoloan" concept.
+In order to overcome the initial investment barrier that many people had when considering microfinance, EIC developed the "Nanoloan" concept.
 For most microfinance institutions (e.g. Kiva) the minimum loan is $25 and the average time until repayment is about 18 months.
-This can put a lot of well-intentioned people off of the concept.
-EIC Nanoloans are a limited run of $5 loans, specifically designed to be repaid in just 60 days.
-The object of offering nanoloans is to introduce new lenders to the entire microlending process fast.
+This could put a lot of well-intentioned people off of the concept.
+EIC Nanoloans were a limited run of $5 loans, specifically designed to be repaid in just 60 days.
+The object of offering nanoloans was to introduce new lenders to the entire microlending process fast.